Bruin-Dev/Intelygenz/docs/backups/TERRAFORM_RECOVERY_PLAN.md

 ## Description
 The project at this moment is deployed in AWS infrastructure with all [FEDRAMP](https://www.fedramp.gov/) requirements meet.
-To acompish this requirements the SSH keys generated to access the EKS cluster need a backup plan and a recovery plan.
+To accomplish these requirements the SSH keys generated to access the EKS cluster need a backup plan and a recovery plan.

 ![](../diagrams/workflows/backups/stages.drawio.svg)

-The project generates the next TF state files and it's executed in order:
+The project generates the next TF state files, and it's executed in order:
 - Global: Infrastructure that is global in AWS
 - Primary(regional): Infrastructure that is in the primary region.
-- secundary(regional): Infrastructure that is in the secundary region.
+- secondary(regional): Infrastructure that is in the secondary region.
-- terciary(regional): Infrastructure that is in the terciary region.
+- tertiary(regional): Infrastructure that is in the tertiary region.
 - Unions: Create links between regions of systems that must be connected(Like backups and replication)

 ![](../diagrams/workflows/backups/terraform.drawio.svg)